 I’m finally at a place where I can carve out a small amount of time to devote to exercising, and I’m determined to get in shape and make it stick this time.
 Come on everyone, we can do this!

 Disclaimer: The author is not a doctor or medical professional and this information is not to be construed as medical advice.
 Always consult a doctor before beginning a new exercise program.

 Start moving!
 Any form of exercise is better than nothing.
-The more you move, the more you’ll get used to it and want to do it more because it makes your body feel better.
+The more you move, the more you’ll get used to it and want to do it more often.

 - Washing dishes, brushing your teeth, or waiting in line at the DMV?
 March in place, do some high knees (just lift up your knees as high as you can when marching), stretch your legs by leaning side to side, do alternating butt-kickers (literally try to kick your own butt when you bend your leg), dance with or without music, do squats, or whatever you can think of that gets your blood pumping a bit.

 - Take a slightly longer way back to your office from a meeting, or find a building where you can take a flight of stairs that day.

 - If you attend your child’s sport/team practices or other lessons, walk around the field/court/building, etc. for some extra exercise and listen to some music, a podcast, an audiobook, or a stand-up comedy show for fun.